hassananjum913/nlp_project_quotes_classification/README.md

 # Project Name: Quotes Classification using NLP

-## Objective : Extracting quotes from website of diffrent categories using Web Scrapping , and performing text Pre-processing and performing classification modelling .
+## Objective : Extracting quotes from website of different categories using Web Scrapping , and performing text Pre-processing and performing classification modelling .

 ### Topics covered:
  * Web Scrapping